|For Immediate Release: February 23, 2021|

 We hope that you’ll share this experience with your family, co-workers, neighbors, and friends.
 Register here: https://www.brownpapertickets.com/profile/244215

 Tickets are Pay-What-You-Can, but your financial support helps us compensate the Speakers and Trainers and keeps our program free to others.
 BUT Please do not let the cost be a barrier – free tickets are available now!

 Register and remember to put the Zoom link on your calendar!
 Thank you!

-The Homeless Coalition is hiring two AmeriCorps VISTA service members to organize tenants in eligible Project-Based Section 8 properties.
-This is a one-year contract starting in October 2020.
-Throughout the service year, the two AmeriCorps members will organize with tenants of Project-Based Section 8 housing and will build their capacity through outreach, education, and leadership development.
+The Homeless Coalition is hiring one AmeriCorps VISTA service member to organize tenants in eligible Project-Based Section 8 properties.
+This is a one-year contract starting in March 2021.
+Throughout the service year, the AmeriCorps member will organize with tenants of Project-Based Section 8 housing and will build residents’ capacity through outreach, education, and leadership development.
 They will support tenants to form tenant associations at properties that lack tenant representation.
 Deliverables include research, outreach materials, and tenant engagement plans.
-The deadline to apply is Friday, September 18, 2020.
+The deadline to apply is Sunday, January 31, 2021.